An easy and delicious homemade ice cream which you can easily make without using an ice cream machine.

 See recipe and step by step instructions here.

-See recipe and step by step instructions here, only I made the whipping cream with twice the amount of ingredients.
+See recipe and step by step instructions here.
+You will need twice the amount.

 36 morning coffee biscuits or petit beurre

 - Begin with the whipping cream which set aside in the refrigerator.